The most underrated skill in difficult conversations

 Why do they all think we are murderers?
 Multi-partiality and the proactive mediator role under genuine pressure

-More groups coming soon.
-Follow us on LinkedIn for updates.
+More cases coming soon.
+Follow me on LinkedIn for updates.

 Contact